 What are hemp hearts?

 I make a lot of recipes with hemp hearts because because they are so dang nutrient-dense!

 Hemp hearts come from the shelled seeds of the hemp plant, Cannabis sativa, but contain no THC or CBD.
 These highly nutritious, soft round centres have a mildly nutty flavour and are rich in two essential fatty acids that help fight inflammation: alpha-linolenic acid (omega-3) and linoleic acid (omega-6).
 They also contain great levels of vitamin E and many minerals (think: phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron and zinc!)

 How to make vegan Caesar dressing with no cashews?

-As I mentioned above, this recipe doesn’t use cashews like many other vegan Caesar dressings do.
+As I mentioned above, this recipe doesn’t use cashews like many other vegan Caesar dressings do thanks to hemp hearts.
 And it comes together in just 5 minutes with 6 basic ingredients you probably already have in your pantry:

 - Lemons: fresh lemon juice adds a fresh tangy acidity to the dressing and brightens the flavours.

 - Hemp hearts: hemp creates plenty of creaminess with a slight green + grassy flavour note